US Expat Taxes for Americans Living in Lebanon – What You Need to Know

 The US and Lebanese governments share taxpayer info, and Lebanese banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you’re a US citizen, green card holder, or US/Lebanese dual citizen, and you have been living in Lebanon but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Lebanese taxes – what you need to know

 Lebanon is a relatively low tax country.
 Residents are taxed on their worldwide income on a scale from 2% to 25%.
 There is also a 2% medical cover tax.
 VAT is 10%, and there is a 10% capital gains tax.
 There is no wealth tax, but there are built property and inheritance and gift taxes.

-Foreigners are considered to be Lebanese residents for tax purposes if they have a place of business in Lebanon, or a house in Lebanon, or if they’re in Lebanon for at least 183 days in any 12 month period.
+Foreigners are considered to be Lebanese residents for tax purposes if they have a place of business in Lebanon, or a house in Lebanon, or if they’re in Lebanon for more than 183 days in any 12 month period.